Brittney Griner: 2022 arrest and imprisonment in Russia

 On February 17, 2022, Griner was arrested on drug smuggling charges in Russia.
 She was detained at Sheremetyevo International Airport after the Federal Customs Service found she was carrying vaporizer cartridges containing less than a gram of hash oil.
 In Arizona, she had been prescribed medicinal cannabis, which is illegal in Russia.

-Some U.S. officials expressed concern that Russia may have been using Griner as leverage in response to the Western sanctions imposed against Russia for its invasion of Ukraine.
+Some U.S. officials expressed concern that Russia may have been using Griner as leverage in response to the international sanctions imposed against Russia for its invasion of Ukraine.
 The former Pentagon official Evelyn Farkas expressed concern that Griner could be used as a "high-profile hostage" by Russia.
 In May 2022, the U.S. State Department stated that they had determined Griner was being "wrongfully detained".
-On May 15, it was reported that the United States and Russia would consider a prisoner swap, with Russia exchanging Griner for arms dealer Viktor Bout, who had served 10 years of a 25-year federal prison sentence in the United States.
+On May 15, 2022, it was reported that the United States and Russia would consider a prisoner swap, with Russia exchanging Griner for arms dealer Viktor Bout, who had served 10 years of a 25-year federal prison sentence in the United States, on charges of conspiracy to kill American citizens and officials, delivery of anti-aircraft missiles, and providing aid to a terrorist organization.

-Trial, sentencing, imprisonment and release
+Trial, sentencing, imprisonment, and release

-On the second day of her trial, July 7, Griner pleaded guilty but said she had no intent to break the law.
+On the second day of her trial, July 7, 2022, Griner pleaded guilty but said she had no intent to break the law.
 Griner requested that she be allowed to give testimony to the court.

-On August 4, the court found Griner guilty and sentenced her to nine years in prison and fined her 1 million rubles (US$16,301), even though the standard sentence for possession of no more than 2 grams of hash oil is 15 days.
-On November 17, Griner's lawyers said that she was transferred to IK-2, a female penal colony in the town of Yavas in the region of Mordovia; previously she was held in an undisclosed location.
+On August 4, 2022, the court found Griner guilty and sentenced her to nine years in prison and fined her 1 million rubles (US$16,301), even though the standard sentence for possession of no more than 2 grams of hash oil is 15 days.
+On November 17, Griner's lawyers said that she was transferred to IK-2, a female penal colony in the town of Yavas in the region of Mordovia (previously, she had been held at an undisclosed location).

 Griner's family enlisted the help of Bring Our Families Home to appeal for her release.
-On December 8, she was released by Russia in a 1-for-1 prisoner swap for Bout, though at the same time as the exchange, Russia deported another American, Sarah Krivanek, detained for a domestic violence dispute.
+On December 8, 2022, she was released by Russia in a 1-for-1 prisoner swap for Viktor Bout.
+At the same time as the exchange, Russia deported another American, Sarah Krivanek, detained for a domestic violence dispute.